kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 We applied our new proposed operation on three well-known networks, they are ` MobileNetV2` ` MobileNetV3` ` SqueezeNet`

-The Datasets we have already used by now are ` cifar10`  ` cifar100`  `tiny-imagenet `
+The datasets we have already used by now are ` cifar10`  ` cifar100`  `tiny-imagenet `

-We are going further to test models with our proposed free operation `Reuse` on dataset `Imagenet`
+We are further testing models with our proposed free operation `Reuse` on dataset `Imagenet`

 ## Environment